Pierre-VF/oss4energy/README.md

     > make install

 It is highly recommended to operate with a Github token (which you can create [here](https://github.com/settings/tokens/new)) in order to avoid being blocked by Github's rate limit on the API.
+The same consideration applies to Gitlab (token generation [here](https://gitlab.com/-/user_settings/personal_access_tokens)).
 These are much lower for unauthenticated accounts.

 Make sure to generate this token with permissions to access public repositories.